cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - business key columns = fields mapped to a hub and not explicitly excluded from key hash
 - dependend child key columns = fields mapped to a link and not explicitly excluded from key hash
 - Key column of satellites = Key column of its parent
 - Hub Key columns in link = Key columns of all parents.
-If the parent mapping declares a relation_name but no explicit hub_key_column_name_in_link the hub key column in the link will be the hub key column of the hub followed by an underscore and the relation name
+If the parent mapping declares a relation_name but no explicit hub_key_column_name_in_link the hub key column name in the link will be the hub key column name in the hub followed by an underscore and the relation name
 - meta data columns are created depending on the table stereotype, model profile settings and table specific settings
 	- deletion flag will be added for satellites when "has_deletion_flag" is set to true
 	- load enddate column will be added when "is_endated" is set to true

 It is recommended to group and order the columns during table creation in a convinient arragement (e.g. Meta->key->parent_key in alphabetical order ->diff hash->data columns in alphabetical order ).
 The compiler provides all these classifications.
 It is the responsibility of the DDL generator to use them wisely.

-## Relation participation  = load process deriviation
+## Relation participation  = load operation deriviation
 Depending on the number of relations the table participates in and the table stereotype, there will be one or more load processes needed.
-- All tables with field mappings that declare a relation_name, will participate and be processed for every relation declared
+- All tables with field mappings that declare a relation_name, will participate and be loaded for every relation found in the mappings to the table
 - Links with explicit relation names in the hub mappings will only be processed once, but use the business key fields participating in the declared relations
 - When **no explicit relation** is declared for a table
-  - hubs will only be processed once (unnamed relation)
+  - hubs will only be loaded once (unnamed universal relation)
-  - satellites will be processed for every process of its parent, using the content fields of the unnamed relation but the parent key of the processed relation
+  - satellites will be loaded for every load operation of its parent, with the same set of content fields but the parent key of the loaded relation
-  - links will be processed for every process of their satellites using the hashes based on the business keys for that relation
+  - links will be processed for every load operation of their satellites using the hashes based on the business keys for that relation

 The following figure provides a first orientation of scenarios, how processes are induced through different declarations.